Home

 - your international driving license which will be required if you are planning to drive around.
 You can apply for it at your city hall / mairie.
 It is usually valid for 10 years and it is free.

-- walking shoes, as there are amazing hikes amazing hikes to do in and around Cape Town,
+amazing hikes to do in and around Cape Town,

 - sunglasses because the sun is awake nearly every day...

-- swimming costume, a must to enjoy all beautiful beaches all beautiful beaches Although, I'll be surprised that you actually get to swim!
+.
+Although, I'll be surprised that you actually get to swim!
 Cape Town is a city of 2 oceans: Atlantic and Indian!
 On the Atlantic side the water never goes above 14°C (57.2°F) while the Indian ocean heats up in summer and can reach up to 23°C (73.4°F).

-- don't bring any fancy clothes if you don't want to because you won't have to!
+- don't bring any fancy clothes if you don't want to, because you won't have to!
 Even in very fancy and luxurious restaurants, you won't have to wear a tie or a jacket.
 Nice shoes and shirt and you'll be perfect!

 - a top with long sleeves and a pair of trousers against mosquitoes if you are planning to go on safari.